At a Glance

 - Writes, contributes to, and/or coordinates low to medium complexity clinical and regulatory documents such as, but not limited to, Phase 2/3 CSRs and protocols, IB updates, summary documents, and regulatory responses under supervision.

-- Performs document QC, completes lists of abbreviations, conducts literature searches, and performs other basic tasks with supervision as needed.
+- Performs document QC, completes list of abbreviations or references, conducts literature searches, and performs other basic tasks with supervision as needed.

 - Participates in and may lead cross-functional document planning and review meetings.
 Works in a team environment with some guidance while increasing independence for longer-term activities.

-- Learns and adheres to SOPs, templates, best practices, policies, and the Medical Writing Style Guide.
+- Learns and adheres to SOPs, templates, best practices, policies, Medical Writing Style Guide.

-- Attends and contributes to departmental and cross-functional meetings (e.g., project kick-off, study team, Global Program Team meetings).
+- Attends cross-functional meetings as appropriate (eg, project kick-off and review meetings, study team meetings, Global Program Team meetings).

-- Completes time reporting, training, and metrics database updates as required in relevant company systems.
+- Completes all time reporting, training, and metrics database, and project tracking updates as required in relevant company systems.

 - Maintains and applies knowledge of industry, company, and regulatory guidelines.